Pre-Packaged Food Inspection

 READ THE LABEL

 All packaged commodities must indicate the net quantity on the principal display side of the package, which is the side of the package that consumers see.
 The net quantity excludes any wrapping or container for the product.
 Weights and Measures quantity control inspectors test these products using statistical methods to verify that the packages hold the correct amount.
-To learn more about the net weight of meat and poultry products, see, Truth About Tare.

 Weights and Measures regulations Labeling Guideline Sheet (pdf) for labeling of packages require, the following in English, referred to as “IRQ”: